 What is going to happen to the existing Nursery facility?

 The existing facility will be kept for now until the new facility is complete.
 It will either be used for expanded Nursery services or will be sold/leased to support our work.

 What happened to the building that was on the site of the new Nursery?

 The building was demolished in March 2018 to make way for construction as City ordinances require any new facility to be built to the street.
 This will also allow us to better secure an outdoor play yard by protecting it from Sprague with three sides of the facility.

 How is the new facility going to impact operating expenses?

 Any time VBCN has the opportunity to serve more children and families, there will always be additional costs.
 We have operated under the belief that as long as we prove to the community the benefit their investments have on children and families, the revenue to operate the facility will be provided by those who are committed to keeping kids safe.

 Are there any safety concerns in relocating the Nursery to that part of town?

 The safety and security of our kids, families, volunteers and staff is always the highest priority.
 Our design team will place a strong emphasis on safety inside and out.
-We’ll be collaborating with security advisors and the Spokane Police Department to ensure our security measures will be top-notch.
-We truly believe that our 24-hour presence in the East Sprague area will make the area, and those who use our services, feel safer.
+We’ll be collaborating with security advisors and the Spokane Police Department to ensure top-notch security protocols.
+We truly believe that our 24-hour presence in the East Sprague area will make the neighborhood, and those who use our services, feel safer.

 How much did the purchase of the new site cost and where did the funds for the purchase come from?